ldtteam/MinecoloniesWiki/source/misc/configfile.md

 title: Config File
 layout: default
 ---

+## This page is still a work-in-progress!
+Expect it to change!

 # Configuration File

 The configuration file, commonly called the *config file,* is a way to change MineColonies settings.
 It is found within your Minecraft files: